Back in the olden days, rubbish things seemed a lot more better. Like desserts. But back in the olden days, us Brits wanted fancier desserts!

 Discontinued flavours include coffee, tea (!), black cherry, bubblegum, tangerine, and popcorn.
 Sadly, there appears to never have been a Marmite flavour Angel Delight.
 And that… is… DISGRACEFUL!

 Anyway, as a foodstuff this dessert is simple and effective for families on a budget.
-And the results are actually not that bad.
-It’s kind of tasty.
+And the results are actually not that bad at all.
+It’s tasty and, when you’re a kid, it was always a moment of tremendous excitement to know this stuff was for dessert.

 What’s the History of Angel Delight?